HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 The memory of two ascensions and one descension helped him avoid an instant demise.

-*The longer you remain still, the further the sun will slip away.
-Its light is needed here.*
+*The longer you remain still, the further the sun will slip away.*

 The memory of many nights alone in the Ashen Archives refined his senses in dim light.